adriandoonan/improv-toolbox/src/content/exercises/cliffweb-blow-them-away.md

 ---
-name: "Blow Them Away"
+name: Blow Them Away
-purpose: "Scene Work"
+purpose: Scene Work
-shortDescription: "This is an exercise that is simple to explain, though a bit tricky to do.
-Do scenes where the goal is to blow the audience away."
+shortDescription: Do scenes where the goal is to blow the audience away.
-description: |
-  Do scenes where the goal is to blow the audience away.
+description: Do scenes where the goal is to blow the audience away.
 In the spirit of the roulette example, do a series of scenes where you are trying to blow the audience away with how far things go.
-Make more interesting choices with greater commitment than you normally think you’re allowed to.
 tags:
-  - "Will Hines - How to be the greatest improviser on earth"
+- Will Hines - How to be the greatest improviser on earth
-  - "Scene work"
+- Scene work
-source: "Will Hines - How to be the greatest improviser on earth"
+source: Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---